anima-wg/brski-cloud/anima-brski-cloud.md

 {: numbered="no"}

-The authors would like to thank for following for their detailed reviews: (ordered by last name): Esko Dijk, Sheng Jiang.
+The authors would like to thank for following for their detailed reviews: (ordered by last name): Esko Dijk, Toerless Eckert, Sheng Jiang.